Start with "Shelter in Place" Resources

 of the county.

-In response to this activation, I positioned my mobile station atop a
+In response to this activation, I positioned my mobile station on a

 Montgomery County (Maryland) parking structure and offered remote assistance to Arlington County EOC.
 The ideal role for my tactical position included acting as a back-up Ops Net Control or relay, if need.